Starfish Yrs 3 & 4

 What aspirations still lie ahead of you?

-I love to travel and explore the world, and it would be incredible to teach and live in another part of the world.
-I also want to find a creative outlet!
-And I hope one day to pick up the beautiful guitar that my husband bought me and actually be able to play something!
-I’d like to write a book or two someday.
+I love to travel, and it would be a wonderful experience to teach and live in another part of the world.
+I would love to find a creative outlet!
+I hope to pick up the beautiful guitar that my husband bought me and actually be able to play more than three chords!
+Write a book or two.
+Complete my Masters!

 What occupies your time outside school hours?

-My son, listening to and watching live music, walking by and swimming in the ocean, socialising with my family and friends, cooking, reading and decorating and renovating our home.
+My son, music, the ocean, outdoor living, I enjoy keeping fit, socialising with my family and friends, cooking, reading and pottering in my garden.

 If you weren’t a primary teacher, how do you think you’d be spending your days?

-I love working with children and I particularly love their honesty.
-Some day I would like to work in the child psychology field or do some type of social justice work.
-Being a music journalist or traveling endlessly have also crossed my mind!
+I love working with children, I particularly love their honesty.
+I am interested in human nature, how people are wired!
+The psychology field, or some type of social justice work, music journo has crossed my mind.
 I’m also passionate about design and would love to pursue something creative one day!